-The serial communication takes place at a rather unusual speed: 187.5 kbits/s, otherwise, a standard 8N1 scheme.
+The serial communication takes place at a rather unusual speed: 187500 bit/s, otherwise, a 8E1 scheme (with even parity bit).

 The protocol consist in a transmission frame with a start of transmission handcheck, some commands with arguments, and an end of transmission packet.

 Each transmitted character is acknowledged by the receiver, either by a <0x99> (for the initial handcheck) or by a <0x00> for the other ones..

 I've only probed the CPU->DP communications.
 I don't really care the other way fr now since I plan to keep the original 80C51 so it manages this protocol and handle the keyboard.

 - <0x66>: start of transmission, must be acknowledged by a <0x99> by the receiver; this start of transmission is then followed by a "command":

 - <CMD> <NCHAR> <CHAR1> ... <CHARN>: the command byte is followed by the numer of characters sent as argument, then the characters themselves.